Rachel Rath – ACTOR

 She has an artist friendly guide on moving to Los Angeles as part of Actors ebooks available here.
 DOWNLOAD This ebook came about from her move to USA and the need for a practical step by step guide.

 In Dublin 2003, Rachel founded The Attic Studio a support network for dedicated film and theatre practitioners.
 Rachel set up the studio to promote the feeling of community within the theatre and film industries and to facilitate dialogue between artists.
-The studio had about 1500 active members.
+The studio had approximately 1500 active members in 2009 when she stepped down to come to Los Angeles.

 Rachel served on the Irish Equity Actors Council and Executive Council from 2003 for four years helping to re-vitalizing the working of the office and perception of the union, write and compile the Irish Equity Handbook and populated the Irish Equity website.
 She was part of decision making on a national level on behalf of the acting fraternity. www.irishequity.ie